DR LUCINDA GREEN

 Member of the British Association for Psychopharmacology (BAP) Perinatal Guideline Development Group (2012) and co-author of the BAP consensus guidance on the use of psychotropic medication preconception, in pregnancy and postpartum (2017)

-Elected member of the Royal College of Psychiatrists Perinatal Faculty and lead for the development of a series of perinatal information leaflets for the Royal College of Psychiatrists (2008 - 2012)
+Elected member of the Royal College of Psychiatrists Perinatal Faculty and lead for the development of a series of perinatal information leaflets for the Royal College of Psychiatrists (2008 - 2012).
+Two of these leaflets were highly commended at the BMA Patient Information Awards in 2019.

 Chair of the London & South Perinatal Consultant Psychiatrists Association (2008 - 2011)